distrinet-emu/distrinet-emu.github.io/amazonEC2.md

 * "Import Key pair"
 ![alt text](images/Key3.png)

-* Choose the name that you want, in my case I choosed "DistrinetKeyGiuseppe"(you need to use this name after) and paste your id_rsa.pub in Public key contents and Import it.
+* Choose the name that you want, in my case I choosed "DistrinetKeyGiuseppe"(you need to use this name after) and paste your id_rsa.pub in "Public key contents" and Import it.
 ![alt text](images/Key4.png)

 * You can seen now that your key has been added
 ![alt text](images/Key5.png)

-## Prerequisite check
-To check your system for prerequisites, enter the following commands:

-# Installation

-# Testing the installation